Bobbo117/MQ135-Air-Quality-Sensor/README.md

    d.
 The OLED display will show the latest ppm measurement as well as the average of the last 7 measurements.

    ![OLED AQI](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/OLED%20AQI.jpg)

-NOTES

-  1. The MQ135 must be powered on for 48 hours before first use.

 # Results